dschalk/monads-for-functional-javascript/README.md

 This is the repository for a [Motorcycle.js](https://github.com/motorcyclejs) application running online at [JS-monads-stable](http://schalk.net:3055).
 Motorcycle.js is essentially [Cycle.js](https://github.com/cyclejs/core) using [Most](https://github.com/cujojs/most) and [Snabbdom](https://github.com/paldepind/snabbdom) instead of RxJS and virtual-dom.

-The JS-monads constructors - "Monad", "MonadState", "MonadE", "MonadSet", and "MonadItter".project - are tools whic David Schalk devised for his personal use in front-end web development.
+The JS-monads constructors - "Monad", "MonadState", "MonadE", "MonadSet", MonadArchive, and "MonadItter".project - are tools whic David Schalk devised for his personal use in front-end web development.
 They, and the boilerplate funcntions they use, are in the ~/src/dist/monad.js file.
 In the online demonstration, monad.js resides in the index.html file as a script.
 Functions that interact with the virtual DOM are in the main.js file.

 Aside from being a place to share my ideas and techniques with any developers who might be interested, the online demonstration is a tutorial for people who are interested in functional programming.
 It presents examples of devising abstractions to organize code into blocks of code that are easy to reason about and maintaim.
 For example, tweaking how the application behaves when the simulated dice game's numbers display is traversed has been a matter of making adjuctment in trav_state, a function defined in monads.js, For while, traveling backwards and clicking numbers or rolling the dice added new displays to the games mont recent history.
 Changing the line "next[3].unshift(ar)" to "next[3].splice( pMindex.x, 0, ar )" caused the new displays to be added wherever a player happenes to be in in the history of displays.
 The state that the player left behind gets bumped up further into the future each time a new display if generated.
 In other words, the index number the array array that was left behind in travMonad.a gets incremented by 1 each time a new array is added.
 The abandoned array continues have index number == travMonad.a.length -1.
 The future is not altered.
 An alternative reality is created where the player can continue all the way to victory (goals == 3).